 Now, obviously that’s somewhat of an extreme example — but the concept holds true for so many different areas of our lives.

-- Yes, maybe you can afford another pair of jeans… but do you really NEED it?
+- Yes, maybe we can afford another pair of jeans… but do we really NEED it?

-- Yes, maybe you can afford to buy your child that toy, game, techie thing, etc… but do they really NEED it?
+- Yes, maybe we can afford to buy our child that toy, game, techie thing, etc… but do they really NEED it?

-- Yes, maybe you can afford to go on a super fancy vacation… but do you really NEED a super fancy vacation?
+- Yes, maybe we can afford to go on a super fancy vacation… but do we really NEED a super fancy vacation?

-- Yes, maybe you can afford to buy a brand new car off the lot… but do you really NEED a brand new car?
+- Yes, maybe we can afford to buy a brand new car off the lot… but do we really NEED a brand new car?

 Of course, we wouldn’t have very full lives if we ONLY allowed ourselves to buy exactly what we needed to survive and nothing more.
 It’s fun to splurge a little every now and then, it’s exciting to try something new “just because”, and it can be a special treat to do or buy something we might not normally do or buy.